This post may contain affiliate links. Please read our disclosure policy.

 Avatar photoMary Younkin

-Did you know that you can make creamy, rich, and saucy stovetop mac and cheese from scratch in the same amount of time it takes to cook boxed mac and cheese?
+Silky cheese sauce, tender pasta, and plenty of bold flavor made from scratch in the same amount of time it takes to cook boxed mac and cheese.

 Prep Time: 5 minutes